LipSurf/cli/README.md

 Options:
   -w, --watch
-  -t, --check                  check types --no-base-imports
+  -t, --check                  check TypeScript types --no-base-imports
-  -p, --project                ts config file path (default: "./tsconfig.json") -o, --out-dir <destination>  destination directory (default: "dist") -h, --help                   display help for command
+  -p, --project                tsconfig file path (default: "./tsconfig.json") -o, --out-dir <destination>  destination directory (default: "dist") -h, --help                   display help for command

-Examples
+Examples:
   $ lipsurf-cli build --watch
 ```

-## What it does internally
+## What plugin building does
-Needs to separate the plugin into 3 parts:
+Creates a `[plugin id].[version].[plan].ls` file.
+Plan is 0 if the plugin is free.
+Multiple plan version are created if the plugin has payed and free parts.
+The file contains three parts delineated by a special separator.

 * backend - the complete plugin, used by the extension background page.
 Needs plugin meta, homophones, contexts, cmd match phrases, cmd fn data, etc.
 * matching content-script (cs) - when the URL matches for the plugin.
 Has only the parts that are needed to run on the page: init, destroy, and pageFn, dynamic match fns, etc.